allanhy/tallysight/README.md

 ---

 ## :star2: Synopsis
-**Tallysight** is a dynamic web application enabling users to make picks on real-time sports and discover sports content creators and media brands in the sports gaming industry.
-Picks integrate real-time sports data while connections to sports brands and creators leverage Tallysight’s database to provide advanced search capabilities, customizable filters, and seamless navigation, delivering an enhanced and user-friendly experience.
+**Tallysight** is a dynamic web application enabling users to make picks on real-time sports and track their performance over time.
+Picks integrate real-time sports data and offers an engaging and competitive experience through leaderboards, personalized profiles, and performance analytics, delivering an enhanced and user-friendly experience.

 Primary users include:
 - Sports fans